CSAFE-ISU/cmcR/README.md

 translations are good estimates of the “true” translation values needed to align the cell and region.
 To calculate a more accurate similarity score, we can use the pairwise-complete correlation in which only pairs of non-missing pixels are considered in the correlation calculation.
-This provides a better similarity metric.
-The pairwise-complete correlation can be calculated with the `comparison_cor` function.
+To calculate this the `comparison_alignedTargetCell` function takes the cell, region, and CCF-based alignment information and returns a matrix of the same dimension as the reference cell representing the sub-matrix of the target region that the cell aligned to.
+We can then calculate the pairwise-complete correlation as shown below.

 ``` r
 cellTibble %>%